kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

 image=`make build-edge-syncer-image-local`
 ```

-#### How to build the image with multiple architectures and push it to Docker registory
+#### How to build the image with multiple architectures and push it to Docker registry
 1. `make build-edge-syncer-image DOCKER_REPO=ghcr.io/yana1205/edge-mc/syncer IMAGE_TAG=dev-2023-04-24-x ARCHS=linux/amd64,linux/arm64`

 For example